 Ham Radio Tips

-I got my Ham license (KJ7BIH) at age 71 in November of 2018 and quickly graduated to Extra class with a VE certification.
+I got my Ham license (KJ7BIH) at age 71 in August of 2018 and quickly upgraded to Extra class with a VE certification.
 I’ve been building computers since 1976 and have been tinkering with CB and radios for about sixty years.
 Along the way I learned a few things that I would like to share…

 Programming the Yaesu FT-3D